Kernels for Jupyter Notebook on Apache Spark clusters in Azure HDInsight

 Preset contexts.
-With PySpark, PySpark3, or the Spark kernels, you do not need to set the Spark or Hive contexts explicitly before you start working with your applications.
-These are available by default.
+With PySpark, PySpark3, or the Spark kernels, you don't need to set the Spark or Hive contexts explicitly before you start working with your applications.
+These contexts are available by default.
 These contexts are:

 sqlContext - for Hive context